rashadrussell/ProfileBox/README.md

 1.)
 The width and height of the info bubble is fixed.
 It does not expand if content gets too big.

 2.)
-Web page back to the top of the screen when bubble appears.
+The web page scrolls back to the top of the screen when bubble appears.
 For user experience sake, it would be good
 	for the bubble to appear wherever the screen is alread scrolled to.
+This becomes noticeable on long pages.